Regularisation

 • Sparse Solutions: Some parameters are reduced to zero, producing sparse solutions.

-• Sensitivity to Outliers: More sensitive to outliers compared to L2 regularisation.
+• Sensitivity to Outliers: More sensitive to outliers compared to L2 Regularisation.

 • Feature Selection: Selects a subset of the most crucial features, effectively performing feature selection.